leehaesung/YOLO-Powered_Robot_Vision/README.md

 ## Result of Object Recognition
 (Caution!!: I have used the image sources for an educational purpose.
 Please don't use any pictures in copyright.
-So, I am not responsible for any images you write.)
+So, I am not responsible for any images you use.)

 ![predictions06.png](https://github.com/leehaesung/YOLO-Powered_Robot_Vision/blob/master/ImageFiles/predictions06.png)